DaoCasino/dice-game-front/README.md

 ### A little about the updateTypes parameter
 The contract as a result of the execution of `action` can return different `updates`, what they will be when they return, it all depends on the developer of the game contract.
 Ask him to write down which action numbers to call and which update to expect from the contract.
 In the simplest case, when the game consists of one action, the contract ends the session and you will receive `GameFinished` = 4.
 In the SDK code this is the default value, so the `updateTypes` parameter can be omitted in the call to `newGame` and `gameAction`

-There are many more interesting methods in `GameService`, to put everything in your head, see the example of implementing game logic in the [Dice.js](./src/Dice.js) file.
+There are many more interesting methods in `GameService`, see the example of implementing game logic in the [Dice.js](./src/Dice.js) file.

-Tip: it is better to write the game logic in TypeSctipt, during development you will make fewer mistakes and get useful IDE tips about the types and methods that are in the SDK